Facebook has a simple pixel tracking solution where you generate a pixel and paste it on your “Thank you” page or wherever you want the pixel to fire.

 3. Go to ‘Publish Ads’ and click on ‘Generate X ads’.
 The campaign settings pop-up will open.
-In the Tracking Settings tab you will be able to select what pixel you want to use for your campaign.
+In the Tracking section you will be able to select what pixel you want to use for your campaign:

-5. Click ‘Publish X ads’ in order to publish your ads to Facebook.
+4. Head to the next step and click ‘Publish ads’ in order to publish your ads to Facebook.